I awoke rested and ready to go at Terry Bison Ranch then loaded the luggage into my car.

 Railroad buildings and speeder.

 A Kit Carson scene.
-Next we headed to Lamar but made one stop along the way.
+Robin and I proceeded to Lamar, but stopped along the way.

 In Eads, Colorado, the Colorado Eagle once ran on these former Missouri Pacific tracks.
-We drove to Lamar where it was 103 degrees outside.
+We drove to Lamar where it was 103 degrees.

 Santa Fe 2-6-2 1819 built by Baldwin in 1906 as a coal-burner but converted to oil in 1941.
 1819 worked on the AT&SF's Missouri, Kansas and Colorado divisions and was last in service in October 1953 having clocked 916,626 miles.
 It was donated to the town in 1956.